redlibrarian/redlibrarian.github.io/_posts/2016-08-06-libraries-dual-power.markdown

 course, was the supposed neutrality of libraries and collection policies, as well as the idea that we simply "give users what they want" (presuming that the wants of users are somehow not socially determined).
+The function of the library, I argued, was not in neutrally providing users access to content they somehow already desired, it was in producing and maintaining the desires for the commodities of capitalist culture itself.

 Lately, I've noticed how both public and academic libraries have begun to loan out material that explicitly seek to address